Sharykhin/golang-todos/README.md

 Questions:
 ----------
-Find all `@QUESTION` comments for getting questions list.
+Find all `@QUESTION` comments for getting question list.